When Even Showering Is Just Too Hard

 Depression can be like that sometimes.
 It sneaks through the backdoor when you're not looking and takes a hold when you're vulnerable.
 And I was.
 I'll admit, it's my fault.

 When I traveled to the conference, I made a mistake with my pillbox, leaving one pill out for about 5 days.
 When I noticed, I thought I'd get a little cranky, maybe a little weepy.
 But I didn't expect to get weepy, sleep 12 hours a night, and avoid the shower for days on end.
+Depression affects more than just your mood — it can make basic self-care feel impossible.
 I should be stronger than that, right?

 Too depressed to do anything